tianl-h/Web-Final-Project-BUSAA/README.md

 To explore the BUSAA Web Application locally or review the source code:

 1. Clone the repository: git clone https://github.com/tianl-h/Web-Final-Project-BUSAA.git
+2. cd Web-Final-Project-BUSAA
-2. Install the dependencies: npm install
+3. Install the dependencies: npm install
-3. Configure the MongoDB connection in the index.js file if necessary.
+4. Configure the MongoDB connection in the index.js file if necessary.
-4. Start the server: npm start
+5. Start the server: npm start
-5. Open your web browser and visit http://localhost:8080 to access the application.
+6. Open your web browser and visit http://localhost:8080 to access the application.

 ## Contributing
 Contributions to this project are welcome.
 If you have any suggestions, improvements, or bug fixes, please feel free to open an issue or submit a pull request.
 Your contributions will help enhance the functionality and quality of the BUSAA Web Application.